choonkending/rea-fed-test/README.md

 1. Run `npm install`

 # Acceptance Criteria
+## Hover over Results
+* Given I have a property card in the Results column
+* When I hover over the card
+* Then I will see an 'Add Property' button

+## Hover over Saved Property
+* Given I have a property card in the Results column
+* When I hover over the card
+* Then I will see an 'Remove Property' button

 ## Add property
 * Given I hover over a property card with ID 1 in the Results column
 * And I see an 'Add property' button appear